KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 # vNext

+## `TextBox` will no longer trigger sound effects

+This is a fringe use-case, as the samples were never included with the framework, but if you happened to be providing them in your game resources, you will need to update your `TextBox` implementation to trigger them again.
+Check the [osu!-side changes](https://github.com/ppy/osu/pull/9216) for an example of how to do this.

 ## `CachedModelDependencyContainer` models must now only contain read-only fields

 Mutating bindables of models attached to a `CachedModelDependencyContainer` can lead to crashes or otherwise unexpected behaviour, and is now disallowed.